Theoretical guarantees for change localization using conformal p-values: Conclusion

 We introduced the MCP algorithm for changepoint detection based on conformal \(p\)-values and established a rigorous theoretical foundation for its use in the distribution-change setting.
 Concretely, we derive finite-sample and asymptotic properties of the conformal \(p\)-value, which provides a rigorous theoretical foundation for many applications of conformal $p$-values, including constructing conformal tests under minimal assumptions.
 Leveraging these properties, we provide theoretical guarantees for the changepoint localization procedure of \cite{dandapanthula2025conformal} and construct a distribution-free, consistent test to assess whether a particular timepoint is a changepoint or not, showing its consistency against a broad class of alternatives.
 Thus, our work establishes the MCP Algorithm as a unified framework for the changepoint detection, localization, and testing, providing all the classical desired theoretical guarantees such as finite sample validity, distribution-free property, and consistency.

-We also construct a consistent test for exchangeability that retains power against a broad class of alternatives, thereby broadening the practical applicability of conformal $p$-values beyond standard exchangeable settings.
-Finally, we propose an implementable score function for the conformal \(p\)-value that is \textit{nearly optimal} in the distribution-change setting, yielding power that matches almost with the oracle score function while remaining computationally tractable.
-Together, these results deliver both principled guarantees and implementable tools for distribution-free changepoint analysis, expanding the scope and reliability of conformal methods in distribution-change settings.
+We also construct a consistent test for exchangeability that retains power against broad alternatives, extending the applicability of conformal $p$-values beyond standard settings.
+Finally, we propose a computationally tractable, \textit{nearly optimal} score function that asymptotically matches the power of the oracle.
+Together, these results deliver both principled guarantees and implementable tools, expanding the scope and reliability of conformal methods in distribution-change settings.

 {\Alph{section}}

 [section] {\thesection.\arabic{apptheorem}}

 [apptheorem]{Lemma} {\thesection.\arabic{applemma}}